 Distributed the term is very big and a lot of information needs to be considered.
 Although there are many other ways that distributed clients can access DB2, they are entering through other attach types, such as CICS, IMS, MQ, and RRS.

 These are beyond the scope of this presentation since they are subject to most of the same constraints and monitoring methods as other allied threads.
 In doubt, situations are also not addressed since that again is a broad subject.

-I will begin by covering some of the basic terminology and attempt to clear up some of the confusing and contradictory usage that is still present in various documents – and also in the instrumentation data itself.
+I will begin by covering some of the basic terminologies and attempt to clear up some of the confusing and contradictory usages that is still present in various documents – and also in the instrumentation data itself.

-These are basic DBMS concepts.
-As you go from top to bottom the functionality and complexity increases.
-With Remote Request we’re talking a single statement against a single remote database instance/subsystem.
+As you go from top to bottom the functionality and complexity increase.
+With Remote Request, we’re talking a single statement against a single remote database instance/subsystem.

 With Distributed Unit Work we are able to access multiple DB2s in a single UOW (Unit of Work).
 Each SQL statement can only access a single DB2.
 Distributed UOW introduces the requirement for the two-phase commit protocol.
 I have to be able to commit or rollback all DBMS changes in the UOW at the same time.